A Christmas Story for the young at heart: Part 5/5

-He was excited because he found a new book to write his story.
-He noticed that while running to the baby, he lost his old heavy diary in the hay.
-He thought to himself, “This book was much lighter and easier to carry, much better than the heavy book I carried all along.
+He was excited because he had found a new book to write his story.
+He noticed that he had lost his old heavy diary in the hay while running to the baby.
+He thought to himself, “This book was much lighter and easier to carry, much better than the heavy book I brought all along.

 He ran across the room with his new shiny book.
 He went to the corner of the room, opened his book and wrote in bold –

 With love, Light of the World

 Pudiyathu walked out of the room into the city as the sun shone brightly in the sky.